Home Page

 2. Policy statement

-2.1 The Council/School is committed to the highest possible standards of openness, probity and accountability and will take action to address improper practices.
-As part of this commitment, the Council/School is determined to follow best practice on whistleblowing and:-
+2.1 The Council/Schools are committed to the highest possible standards of openness, probity, and accountability and will take action to address improper practices.
+As part of this commitment, the Council is determined to follow best practice on whistleblowing and:

 3. When does the whistleblowing policy apply?